 EBITDA (non-GAAP).
 We use earnings before interest expenses, interest income, income tax expense and depreciation and amortization, or EBITDA, a non-GAAP financial measure, as a financial metric to assess our results of operations before the impact of financing transactions and income taxes.
 We believe that EBITDA (non-GAAP) is widely used by other companies in the hospitality industry and may be used by investors as a measure of our financial performance.
-In 2019 and 2020, our EBITDA (non-GAAP) reached RMB182.5 million and RMB161.2 million (US\$24.7 million), respectively.
-For a reconciliation of our net income to EBITDA (non-GAAP), see "Management's Discussion and Analysis of Financial Condition and Results or Operations- Non-GAAP Financial Measure."
+In 2019, 2020, and the three months ended March 31, 2020 and 2021, our EBITDA (non-GAAP) reached RMB182.5 million, RMB161.2 million, negative RMB70.7 million and RMB45.9 million (US\$7.0 million) respectively.
+For a reconciliation of our net income to EBITDA (non-GAAP), see "-Non-GAAP Financial Measure."